 In your mind, learn to put your opinion first.
-Never allow yourself to think badly about yourself when you’re hurting.
+Never allow yourself to think badly about yourself when you’re hurting or when you’re emotionally vulnerable.
 Those are emotions and thoughts woken up by the pain and that’s not who you truly are.

 When the pain decreases, then try to look at yourself with the glasses of your higher self.
 That higher self is the part of you who accepts you for who you are and that part of you loves you with your perfections as well as your flaws.

 “All the wonders you seek are within yourself.” ~ Sir Thomas Browne